 Perhaps K. Pattabhi Jois fame really took shape upon a few notable stars from the west becoming his students.
 Some of these stars include Madonna, Sting and Gwyneth Paltrow.

 K. Pattabhi Jois passed away on May 18, 2009, but his legacy as the master of Ashtanga Yoga endures.
 His teachings inspire and guide students worldwide, and his institute in Mysore remains a center for authentic Ashtanga Yoga practice.

-Of all the famous Yoga teachers in India that are living, R. Sharath Jois is arguably the most famous.
+Of all the living Yoga teachers in India, R. Sharath Jois is arguably the most famous yoga teachers in India.
 Sharath is the grandson of K. Pattabhi Jois, and the current guru of the Ashtanga Yoga lineage.
 He began practicing Yoga at a young age under the guidance of his grandfather and has dedicated his life to preserving and promoting the Ashtanga Yoga tradition.

 After years of rigorous practice and learning, Sharath began teaching at the Ashtanga Yoga Institute alongside his grandfather.
 As Pattabhi Jois aged, Sharath took on more responsibilities.
 In 2007 when Pattabhi Jois was not in good health and unable to teach any longer, Sharath became director of the institute.
 In 2019, Jois’s mother, Saraswathi Rangaswamy, moved her yoga school to the K. Pattabhi Jois Ashtanga Yoga Institute (KPJAYI) and renamed it the K. Pattabhi Jois Ashtanga Yoga Shala.
 In addition, Sharath Jois opened a new shala, Sharath Yoga Centre (S.Y.C.)